 SpaceTec Partners serves a variety of private and public institutions, pragmatically applying consulting techniques primarily in the space domain.
-With institutional clients such as the European Commission, the European Space Agency (ESA) and the European GNSS Agency (GSA), as well as with leading space industry players and various SMEs and start-ups, SpaceTec has helped to develop several effective policy and strategy recommendations in several domains.
+With institutional clients such as the European Commission, the European Space Agency (ESA) and the European Union Agency for the Space Programme (EUSPA), as well as with leading space industry players and various SMEs and start-ups, SpaceTec has helped to develop several effective policy and strategy recommendations in several domains.

 With over 10 years of operations in Europe, SpaceTec has amassed a wealth of industry expertise as well as technical knowledge.
 What sets SpaceTec apart is the mastery of the ‘hypotheses-driven methodology’ combined with strong space industry expertise as well as extensive technical knowledge.
 SpaceTec’s study philosophy and approach is data-driven and leverages facts to validate key assumptions, hypotheses and recommendations to its clients.